-The content, administration, and implementation of this program were designed specifically to meet the needs of working women.
-The MOL program:
+The content, administration, and implementation of this program were designed specifically to meet the needs of working professionals.
+The MOL program focuses on women and leadership:

 - blends an understanding of business functions and strategic thinking with an understanding of the leadership process and the development of leadership skills; - enhances participant self-awareness, self-control, and self-confidence through experiential learning in simulated leadership and teamwork situations; - integrates learning through the development of practical leadership skills combined with intellectual depth and rigor; - and offers continuous performance assessment and feedback to the participants to facilitate application of key leadership skills and organizational contributions.